By Chere Di Boscio

 First up may surprise you: it’s paper.
-While it may be hard to believe that paper can be as strong as leather, don’t forget that we have featured paper furniture before.
-So if you can sit on it, it can certainly be strong enough for a handbag, as Bottega Veneta realised when it created their gorgeous paper Carta Giapponese bag last year.
+While it may be hard to believe that paper can be as strong as leather, don’t forget that we have featured an actual cathedral made from cardboard before.
+So if you can build architecture with it, it can certainly be strong enough for a handbag, as Bottega Veneta realised when it created their gorgeous paper Carta Giapponese bag last year.

 This elegant clutch is made of tightly woven washi, a delicate paper derived from the bark of the fast-growing kozo tree (a Japanese relative of the common mulberry).
 Once made, the washi is cut, its edges left raw, then carefully woven.
 Bottega Veneta lined the finished bag with silk and topped it off with blackened brass hardware.

 But other designers, such as Paper Handbags by Ilvy Jacobs and Engage Green have also made incredible use of paper in their designs.

 Long used as a water-resistant, organic material in floor tiling, cork is widely regarded as being one of the most ecologically friendly materials around.
 It’s easily recycled, completely natural, and using Cork Oak forests for industry helps prevent desertification and deforestation.
 Mainly harvested from Southern Europe, there is a particular Cork forest in the Iberian Peninsula that is essential to the protection of endangered species in the region.

 With its naturally waterproof qualities and organic texture, no wonder it has been used by large brands like Chanel and Louboutin, as well as smaller, more eco-friendly ones, too.
 Bonus: its water-resistant quality even allows it to be fashioned into umbrellas!